Claim: Teacher imparts a lesson in the value of freedom by having veterans return her students' desks.

 Cothren and her students have sent numerous care packages to U.S. military personnel serving in Iraq and Afghanistan.
 They also write letters to soldiers in those theaters, sending off 1,200 missives in 2005-2006.
-(The tally for 2006-2007 won't be available until the end of the school year.)

 In 2006 the Veterans of Foreign Wars named Martha Cothren their "Teacher of the Year."

 * (Some correspondents who identified themselves as former students at Joe T. Robinson High School who were present in Martha Cothren's class that day have maintained that the account given by Governor Huckabee was somewhat embellished: they say the number of veterans who visited their class was not as high as stated, and those veterans were not in uniform.)